-After reading The Magic Mala, the majority of readers want to buy themselves some mala beads but don’t know where to get one.
-So I created a page with some retailers that I think you’ll love.
-Check that list out on the Malas page.
+After reading The Magic Mala, the majority of readers want to buy themselves some mala beads but don’t know how to choose them.

 How To Choose Your Mala